basysKom/basyskom_toolbox/013_tool.clazy.md

 ## Platform

-Either QtCreator >= 4.6, standalone or upstream clang (note that xcode-clang and android-clang are not supported)
+Either Qt Creator >= 4.6, standalone or upstream clang (note that xcode-clang and android-clang are not supported)

 ## Implementation effort

-Very minimal (QtCreator), small when already using upstream clang, potentially high if a project needs to be ported to upstream llvm/clang first.
+Very minimal (Qt Creator), small when already using upstream clang, potentially high if a project needs to be ported to upstream llvm/clang first.

 ## Applicability